-Head of Learning Report (Amber) - 4 weeks
+Head of Learning Report (Amber)

-- Parental meeting with Head of Learning to reflect on behaviour and strategies for improvement. - Head of Learning report for 4 weeks (this may be extended, subject to review by the Head of Learning). - Whilst on report, the Head of Learning should use the following sanctions to address any poor behaviour: - o Lunchtime detention - o After-school detention for up to 45 minutes - o BSR referral for up to 3 days
+- Parental meeting with Head of Learning to reflect on behaviour and strategies for improvement. - Head of Learning report for 4 weeks (this may be extended, subject to review by the Head of Learning). - Whilst on report, the Head of Learning should use the following sanctions to address any poor behaviour: o After-school detention for up to 60 minutes o BSR referral for up to 3 days

-Head of Learning/Head of Key Stage Report (Red) - 4 weeks
+Head of Key Stage Report (Red)

-- Parental meeting with Head of Key Stage to reflect on behaviour and strategies for improvement. - Head of Key Stage report for 4 weeks (this may be extended, subject to review). - Whilst on report, the Head of Learning should use the following sanctions to address any poor behaviour: - o Lunchtime detention - o After-school detention for up to 45 minutes - o BSR referral for up to 3 days
+- Parental meeting with HoL and Head of Key Stage to reflect on behaviour and strategies for improvement. - Head of Key Stage report for 4 weeks (this may be extended, subject to review). - Whilst on report, the Head of Learning should use the following sanctions to address any poor behaviour: o After-school detention for up to 60 minutes o BSR referral for up to 3 days